saddamhr/test-javascript-with-jest/README.md

 git clone https://github.com/saddamhr/test-javascript-with-jest
 ```

-Replace `https://github.com/saddamhr/test-javascript-with-jest` with the actual URL of the repository.

 ### Install Dependencies

 After cloning the repository, navigate to the project directory and install the dependencies using npm: